 “the most elite skills…the things that I find in the most elite data scientists are the sorts of things econometricians these days have…bayesian statistics…inferring causality”

 Noone has a crystal ball.
 It is not to say that the current advances in automation are falling short on creating value.
 They should no doubt create value like any other form of capital complementing the labor and soft skills of the data scientist.
 And they could free up more resources to focus on more causal questions that previously may not have been answered.
-I discussed this complementarity previously in a related post:
+I discussed this synergy previously in a related post:

 "correlations or 'flags' from big data might not 'identify' causal effects, but they are useful for prediction and might point us in directions where we can more rigorously investigate causal relationships if interested"